jacobvinzent/qlik_m2m_impersonation/README.md

 ## Run the extension
 To run the extension, select "Setup Qlik M2M impersonation" from the Command Palette.
 If everything runs successfully you can now see the webpage on http://localhost:3000

+The login page is just a simulated login page, so the password can be anything.

 ## Shortcuts included for HTML files

 Below are the shortcuts.
 The ⇥ means the TAB